 Message from the State Forester

-The Mississippi Forestry Commission has been a leader in the protection, management and sustainability of our state’s forests for over 85 years.
-Year after year we provide expertise, information and support to keep Mississippi’s 19.8 million acres of forestland healthy, productive and profitable.”
+The Mississippi Forestry Commission has been a leader in forest protection, management and sustainability of our state’s forests for over 85 years.
+Year after year we provide expertise, information and support to keep Mississippi’s 19.8 million acres of forestland healthy, productive and profitable.

 We appreciate our partners who provide support, collaboration and implementation of many of our programs and services.
 We work hard to maintain and develop our relationships with natural resource agencies, organizations and individuals.
 These relationships ensure the citizens of Mississippi receive the best assistance and service possible.